 Kill Devil Hills is one of our go-to places to stay in The Outer Banks.
 It’s one of the busiest sections of the barrier islands, with more shops, restaurants, and beach access points.

 When we’re not at the beach or eating at Kill Devil Grill, we love visiting the Wright Brothers National Memorial and Nags Head Woods, which the town co-manages with Nags Head.

 While the Wright Brothers National Memorial is in Kill Devil Hills, that town didn’t exist for another 50 years after Orville and Wilbur first flew.
 Kitty Hawk was the nearest settlement and where the Wright Brothers sent a telegram announcing their achievement.

-Beyond that fun historic tidbit, Kitty Hawk is also home to many shops, restaurants, and beach access points.
+Beyond that fun historic tidbit, Kitty Hawk is also home to many shops, restaurants, and one of the best beach towns in North Carolina.
 I Got Your Crabs will always be one of our favorite places to smash locally caught crab with a mallet, skillfully of course.

 We love Carolina Beach but have also enjoyed the much chiller vibe found at its neighbor Kure Beach.
-There are still plenty fun things to do in Kure Beach, though.
+As one of the lesser-known, small beach towns in North Carolina, Kure Beach is often overlooked, but there are still plenty of fun things to do!